 3. Disgruntled, thing or situation that is uncomfortable or unpleasant.
 (Contrariedad, cosa o situación que resulta molesta o desagradable.)

-4. Annoying, problematic person.
+4. Annoying, jerk, problematic person.
 (Persona molesta, fastidiosa, problemática.)

 Dominican Spanish phrases with VAINA